Umee Price Reaches $0.0072 on Top Exchanges (UMEE)

 About Umee

 Umee was first traded on February 14th, 2022.
 Umee’s total supply is 11,618,755,450 tokens and its circulating supply is 4,432,500,000 tokens.
-Umee’s official Twitter account is @umee_crosschain and its Facebook page is accessible here.
+The Reddit community for Umee is https://reddit.com/r/umeecrosschain and the currency’s Github account can be viewed here.
 Umee’s official message board is medium.com/umeeblog.
-The Reddit community for Umee is https://reddit.com/r/umeecrosschain and the currency’s Github account can be viewed here.
 The official website for Umee is umee.cc.
+Umee’s official Twitter account is @umee_crosschain and its Facebook page is accessible here.

 As a base layer blockchain, applications and money lego primitives can be built on top of Umee to access cross-chain leverage and liquidity.
 The Umee Blockchain facilitates interoperability between the Cosmos ecosystem, Ethereum network, side-chain architectures, layer two scaling solutions, and alternative base-layer protocols.
 As a Cosmos SDK blockchain, Umee is interoperable with blockchains including Terra, Crypto.com, Binance Chain, Osmosis, Secret Network, and 30+ other chains, plus Ethereum, from Day 1.